ioana-dobre/portfolio/index.markdown

 **Wikipedia Translator and Editor**

-I am a contributor on Wikipedia and I translate articles from English to Romanian to help inprove the site by localization, especially in what concerns society and sociology, my field of expertise.
-I also edit existing articles written in Romanian sometimes but my main activity there is translation.
+I was a contributor on Wikipedia and I translated articles from English to Romanian to help inprove the site by localization, especially in what concerns society and sociology, one of my fields of expertise.
+I also edited existing articles written in Romanian sometimes but my main activity there was translation.
 You can find all my translated articles on [my user page](https://ro.wikipedia.org/wiki/Utilizator:Ioana2022).

 **The 7 cups Translation Project**